Books and selected articles

 Technical Papers

-This Series of technical reports presents the background research undertaken by members of the Survey.
+The ANPS Series of Technical Papers presents the background research undertaken by members of the Survey.
 The papers arise from work on the standardised data model of ANPS, and represent much of the decision-making involved in establishing the principles and processes of the Survey.

 Placenames Reports